caiks/TBOT03/README.md

 restricted active size enhances likely over random, so we have conclusive evidence of the practicability of agent modelling or the play principle that models can be optimised by actively searching for likelihood

-Conversely for rare choose most off-diagonal ie min size/parent-size.
-If cannot find any of sufficient fraction in interest mode, flip to rare mode, until cannot find any with small enough fractions and then flip back. lopsided models with low alignment might have high slice/parent fraction in the large slice.
-Really should record the parent alignment or implied diagonal in the decomp and use that for any of its child slices - although I suppose that we are really only interested in the largest slices.
-Probably lopsided models are wasteful but the slice/parent fraction will still tend to accelerate model induction

- Consider other modes such as repelled by unaligned

 we only have a few actions so random effective does explore pretty well and we cannot expect much advantage from likelihood selection

-note on why the expected is not zero

-check to see if remaining actions are effective

-if any ineffective choose randomly from the ineffective, setting the turn bias if blocked

-else if goal slice choose action by neighbourhood or turn by neighbourhood if blocked

-else choose randomly or by turn bias if blocked

-if no least neighbours, choose random, ignoring ahead if blocked, case where goal is neighbour, case of one or no neighbours, choose nearest of same max size slice goals

-Improved margin rate over TBOT02 - varies from room to room, depending on wormholes.

 TBOT03 short term is underlying frames, medium term is active history, long term is the model and the motor/label history - what about reflexive?